arcolinux/a-candy-beauty-icon-theme-dev/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the License file of the different projects it is based on.
 See the LICENSE file in the different folders for more details.

 ## Acknowledgements